ksivamuthu/couchbase-mobile-portal/md-docs/_1x/guides/couchbase-lite/native-api/database.md

 database.Changed += (sender, e) => {
     var changes = e.Changes.ToList();
     foreach (DocumentChange change in changes) {
-        Log.D(Tag, "Document " + change.DocumentId + " changed");
+        Log.D(Tag, "Document changed, revision ID " + change.RevisionId);
     }
 };
 ```

-> **Note:** The notifications may not be delivered immediately after the document changes.
+The example above shows how to access the revision linked to the document change that is being processed.
+The notifications may not be delivered immediately after the document changes.
 Notifications aren't delivered during a transaction; they're buffered up for delivery after the transaction completes.
-And on iOS / Mac OS, the notifications are scheduled on the runloop, so they won't be delivered until after the event that triggered them completes.

 ## Database housekeeping